KumoCorp/kumomta/docs/reference/kumo/configure_bounce_classifier.md

 codes](https://www.iana.org/assignments/smtp-enhanced-status-codes/smtp-enhanced-status-codes.xhtml)
 to an appropriate bounce class.

-You may create and maintain your own classifications and add then to the list of files.
+You may create and maintain your own classifications and add them to the list of files.

 Here's an excerpt of the `iana.toml`: